-We are pleased to inform you that Flagler County 2014-2015 LEA Parental Involvement Policy/Plan (PIP) meets all of the requirements outlined in Section 1118 of the Elementary and Secondary Education Act.

-Please be reminded that the local educational agency (LEA) is required to share the contents of the PIP with parents of children participating in the Title I program.
+Please be reminded that the LEA Parent Involvement Policy/Plan must meet all of the requirements outlined in Section 1118 of the Elementary and Secondary Education Act.
+The LEA is also required to share the contents of the parental involvement policy with parents of children participating in the Title I program.
 The information must be provided in an understandable and uniform format, including alternative formats upon request.

-If you have questions or need additional information, please contact Wanda Young via email Wanda.
-Young@fldoe.org or by telephone at 850-245-0726.
+If you have questions or need additional information, please contact Tony Graham via email at Tony.Graham@fldoe.org, or by telephone at 850-245-9893.